-Now you’ve enjoyed the pretty scenery, get ready for some more serious uphill.
+Now you’ve enjoyed the pretty scenery from Llyn Cau, get ready for some more uphill on the Minfforrd Path.
 Although, on your way up there are a couple of great spots for photos so don’t rush and enjoy the views on Llyn Cau!

-Once up the top of this section you now follow the path all the way along Craig Cau ridge.
+Once at the top of this section you follow the path all the way along Craig Cau ridge.
 This section is particularly challenging, not only is it steep, but there are lots of loose rocks so be careful with your footing.

 The path is undulating and takes you on a tough but scenic path, as you can look down to Llyn Cau lake.
 Don’t get too close to the edge though, it’s a long way down!

-Now, remember that point that looked like the summit!
+Remember that peak that looked like the summit!
 Well, you’re about to follow the path around to the right and climb up here.
-It’s more loose rocks so be careful and there’s a treat at the top, a little stile for you to climb over (as if you’ve not already climbed enough!)
+It’s more loose rocks so be careful and there’s a treat at the top, a little stile for you to climb over

 Hiking distance: 0.5 km